Pranjal0310/Neural-Chatbot/README.md

 ```
 $ (venv) python chat.py
 ```
-For Running the chatbot in the server
+For Running the chatbot on the server
 ```
 $ (venv) python app.py
 ```